zixlin7/aws-toolkit-visual-studio/designs/toolkit-architecture/README.md

     - Supports VS 2019
 - AWSToolkitPackage
   - The Toolkit's main entrypoint; contains most VSSDK interactions
+- AwsToolkitPackage.Shared
+  - Contains the code and resources that AWSToolkitPackage projects use as a symbolic link
+  - This is a [shared project](https://docs.microsoft.com/en-us/xamarin/cross-platform/app-fundamentals/shared-projects?tabs=windows).
+Projects that reference a shared project act as if they naturally contain the same files and resources.
+  - This allows the one codebase to service extensions for multiple major versions of Visual Studio: https://docs.microsoft.com/en-us/visualstudio/extensibility/migration/update-visual-studio-extension?view=vs-2022#use-shared-projects-for-multi-targeting
 - CloudFormation specific
   - ???
   - AWSToolkit.CloudFormation.EditorExtensions